My Account

 3. What are your career goals?

-The way you answer will be different depending on your experience.
-So if you’re an experienced illustrator, do this.
+How you answer will vary based on your experience.
+If you're an experienced illustrator, here's what to do:

-• Make a list of your professional strengths, considering all of the experience and skills you have that make you good at your job.
+• Start by listing your professional strengths, including the experience and skills that make you great at your job.

-• Then read the job advert and match 3–4 points from your own list to the skills and experience required.
+• Next, review the job posting and match 3–4 of your strengths to the skills and qualifications the employer is seeking.

-• Use these points to write a CV summary targeted to the illustrator job in question.
+• Use these matched points to craft a CV summary tailored to the specific illustrator position.

 And if you’re just starting out and lacking in experience then use this approach.

-• List the experience and skills you already have and highlight anything that’s relevant to an illustrator role.
-Consider any previous jobs and your education too.
+• Outline the experience and skills you’ve gained so far, emphasizing anything relevant to an illustrator role.
+Don’t forget to include previous jobs and your education.

 Read more: How to Write a CV Summary: 10+ Examples